 And still a struggle is to be part of my reflections.
 This struggle then refers to the care-ethical balancing between avoiding to apply idealistic principles, too remote from concrete practices, and risking to generate new conclusions – even if by preferred qualitative, subject-orientated research – that are implicitly moralistic.

 Frans Vosman’s awareness of these constraints moves me as a care ethical theorist and as a practitioner.
-Immediately the concerned remarks of Frans Vosman come to mind, telling to delineate carefully scientific (research) practice from social work.
+Immediately the concerned remarks of Frans Vosman come to mind, telling to delineate carefully the function and aim of the scientific care-ethical research practice from the role and objective of social work.

-With his specific view on the wide contemporary context, and variety and consequences of societal positions, Frans Vosman mentored the master thesis I wrote, concerning the impact of power dynamics on institutional care in late modernity.
-His approach paved the way for me to explore aspects of this era full of contradictions in relation to care-issues.
+With his specific view on the variety and consequences of societal positions, and, in addition, his focus on the wide contemporary context, Frans Vosman mentored the master thesis I wrote, concerning the impact of power dynamics on institutional care in late modernity.
+His approach paved the way for me to explore aspects of this era full of disguised contradictions in relation to care-issues.